Available languages

 Suitable for all physical fitness levels

-Boarding begins 15 minutes prior to departure.
+Boarding begins 15 minutes prior to departure time

 The ferries are equipped with an elevator/lift and handicapped accessible restrooms.
 The Liberty Square boarding ramp can accommodate electric & manual wheelchairs and scooters except in extreme tide situations.
 Although the restrooms on Fort Sumter are accessible only by climbing a flight of stairs, the ferry remains at the Fort so that restrooms on the boat are available during your visit.